Is Severance Pay Taxable? How Job Loss Affects Your Taxes

 There are some tax deductions that could offset the amount of severance pay that's subject to income tax:

-Contribute to a Health Savings Account (HSA) if you have one.
-An HSA is tied to a high-deductible health plan and allows you to save money for future healthcare expenses on a tax-advantaged basis.
-Your money grows tax-deferred, contributions are tax-deductible and withdrawals are tax-free when used for qualified medical expenses.
+Contribute to a health savings account (HSA) if you are eligible for one.
+You can make HSA contributions if you have a qualifying high-deductible health plan.
+These accounts allow you to save money for future healthcare expenses on a tax-advantaged basis.
+Your money grows tax-deferred, contributions are tax-deductible, and withdrawals are tax-free when used for qualified medical expenses.

 Increasing charitable donations could yield another tax deduction.
 This could be a way of lowering your tax bracket in the year you receive your severance.
 This only works if you itemize your tax deductions.

-Boost retirement savings: If you can afford to, put some of your severance pay into a retirement account.
-That could lower your taxable income, with the added bonus of helping your nest egg grow.
+Boost retirement savings: If you can afford it, put some of your severance pay into a retirement account.
+That could lower your taxable income, with the bonus of helping your nest egg grow.

 A large lump-sum severance